1. What are Generators?

 class InitializerGenerator < Rails::Generators::Base

-desc "This generator creates an initializer file at config/initializers"
+desc "This generator creates a file at config/initializers"

 def create_initializer_file